awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ## DynamoDB Transactions<a name="limits-dynamodb-transactions"></a>

 DynamoDB transactional APIs have the following constraints:
-+ A transaction cannot contain more than 10 unique actions\.
++ A transaction cannot contain more than 25 unique items\.
++ A transaction cannot contain more than 4 MBs of data\.
 + No two actions in a transaction can work against the same item in the same table\.
 For example, you cannot both `ConditionCheck` and `Update` the same item in one transaction\.
 + A transaction cannot operate on tables in more than one AWS account or Region\.
-+ You currently cannot use transactions with global tables\.
++ Transactions are not enabled for global tables by default\.
 If you want to use transactions with global tables, speak with an account representative or contact [Amazon Support](https://aws.amazon.com/support)\.

 ## DynamoDB Streams<a name="limits-dynamodb-streams"></a>